mynameisrufus/devski/README.md

 ln -s ~/.devski/nginx/sites-enabled /opt/boxen/config/nginx/sites
 ```

-Each time you run boxen you symlink will go missing so you will have to do this
+Each time you run boxen your symlink will go missing so currently you will have
-again.
+to re-run this command.

-### Debugging
+### Debugging Nginx

-nginx:

 ```
 tail -f /opt/boxen/log/nginx/*.log